OxCone1/Dev-Academy/README.md

 ### Retrieve Stations

-Retrieves a list of stations.
+Retrieves a list of stations for pagination (+ search) or just list of all stations.

-URL: `/stations`
+URL: `/map/stations`

 Method: `GET`

 Parameters:

 -   `page` (optional): The page number for pagination.
 Default is 1.
+If provided, please also provide the `limit` parameter.
 -   `limit` (optional): The maximum number of stations to retrieve per page.
-Default is 10.
+Default is 30.
+If provided, please also provide the `page` parameter.
 -   `search` (optional): A search query to filter stations by name or address.
+The search is case-insensitive and matches partial words.
+If provided, please also provide the `page` and `limit` parameters.

-Response:
+Response (pagination):

 -   `totalStations`: The total number of stations.
 -   `currentPage`: The current page number.